 Tell your provider about all the medicines you take.
 This includes both over-the-counter

-Tell your provider if you have a history of bleeding disorders.
-Let your provider
+Tell your provider if you have a history of bleeding problems.
+Let your provider know

 Your healthcare provider may have other instructions for you based on your medical